Michael Bluejay

 • Brushes with fame.
 I've got a semi-hobby of meeting famous and semi-famous people, including Paul McCartney and Ring Starr.
 I also know or have met lots of local movers and shakers.
 I have a separate page with the list.

 • I've gone to Burning Man five times, the first time being 1998, before it got huge.
+Volume 5 of their newsletter linked to an article I wrote about it.

 •